-The University has increased its efforts to hire and retain veterans and individuals with disabilities by posting job vacancy announcements on the following websites: Maryland Workforce Exchange and the Maryland Department of Rehabilitation Services.
+The University continues its focused efforts to hire and retain veterans and individuals with disabilities by posting job vacancy announcements on the following websites: Maryland Workforce Exchange and the Maryland Department of Rehabilitation Services.
 The University has made contact with other State agencies to begin recruitment efforts of individuals with disabilities and veterans.

-The Office of Human Resources conducts diversity training for faculty and staff members.
+The Office of Human Resources targeted diversity training for the Office of Residential Life in FY 2014.
 The workshop provided a review of definitions, discussion of terms and history of diversity, description and discussion of stereotypes and biases, and a discussion of strategies for removing barriers to enhance diversity in the workplace.

-The Office of Equal Employment Opportunity Programs (OEEOP) began several new diversity initiatives in FY 2013.
-The OEEOP is charged with University compliance regarding the BSU Affirmative Action Plan, including established objectives and implementation; oversight for Title IX, sexual misconduct policy and procedures for employees and students; EEO complaint processing and training for employees and students; as well as ADA accommodation requests and accessibility initiatives.
-The aforementioned areas of equal opportunity compliance support and promote the University's efforts to recruit and retain a diverse employee and student population across protected and historically underrepresented populations.
+The Office of Equal Employment Opportunity Programs (OEEOP) is charged with ensuring compliance with the University's Affirmative Action Plan; Title IX of the Education Amendments of 1972, including implementation of sexual misconduct policy and procedures for employees and students; EEO complaint processing and training for employees and students; as well as ADA accommodation requests and accessibility initiatives.
+These areas of compliance support and promote the University's efforts to recruit and retain a diverse employee and student population across protected and historically underrepresented populations.